 Display: Sound record/playback display LED

-The current D-SLR revolution was launched by Nikon.
+Nikon launched the current D-SLR revolution.
 Yes, digital SLRs existed before the D1, but that specific camera was a breakthrough.
-It eliminated pricing restrictions and made it clear that conventional camera makers were committed to making their own digital SLRs.
-No longer dependent on Kodak’s digital back, Nikon’s designers created a serious camera with superb image quality, a small(er), a more durable body, and a price that completely altered the D-SLR market.
+It eliminated pricing restrictions and clarified that conventional camera makers were committed to making their digital SLRs.
+Without dependent on Kodak’s digital back, Nikon’s designers created a severe camera with superb image quality, a small(er), a more durable body, and a price that completely altered the D-SLR market.

 Since then, Nikon has improved upon the D1 design with the D1x and D1H, but at the same time, Canon believed it could do better and launched the EOS-D30 at the end of 2000, driving prices further lower and perched precariously close to the lucrative “prosumer” end of the market.
-D-SLRs were becoming widely available.
+In addition, d-SLRs were becoming widely available.

 Thus, we have not one, not two, not three, but four new high-resolution digital SLRs in 2002, the first three of which are currently reaching end consumers’ hands.
-The fact that six-megapixel digital SLR cameras are available for under or equal to US $2,000 is the most remarkable thing.
+The most remarkable thing is that six-megapixel digital SLR cameras are available for under or equal to US $2,000.
 Pretty amazing when you realize that as recently as August 2000, Kodak was selling six-megapixel D-SLR cameras for $16,000.

 Knowing where the market was going this year, Nikon had to add a resolution increase in its D100 answer to Canon’s EOS-D30 (six megapixels).
-Once again, Nikon’s designers deserve a lot of praise for creating such a beautifully crafted camera.
-The D100 feels professional enough to be used on the most critical days and compact and light enough to be taken out on the most informal outing thanks to superb ergonomics, balancing, and control arrangement.
-You actually are getting a camera that costs $2000 in terms of build and finishes quality.
+Once again, Nikon’s designers deserve much praise for creating such a beautifully crafted camera.
+The D100 feels professional enough to be used on the most critical days and compact and light enough to be taken out on the most informal outing, thanks to superb ergonomics, balancing, and control arrangement.
+However, you re getting a camera that costs $2000 in build and finishes quality.

-Performance is also excellent; menus and playback seem quick, and you never really find yourself waiting for the camera.
+Performance is also excellent; menus and playback seem quick, and you never wait for the camera.
 Power-up times are rapid, so the camera will always be ready for your shoot.
-The continuous shooting performance is adequate, albeit not quite as excellent as the double buffer of the EOS-D60 (but this is really picking at straws).
+The continuous shooting performance is adequate, albeit not quite as excellent as the double buffer of the EOS-D60 (but this is picking at straws).

-The feature set of the D100 is also extremely good; the inclusion of a customizable color space indicates that Nikon takes the D100 very seriously.
+The feature set of the D100 is also perfect; including a customizable color space indicates that Nikon takes the D100 very seriously.
 Despite its price point, practically any user can use this camera.
 Nearly all camera features may be controlled via custom functions, including setting a self-timer for 2, 5, 10, or 20 seconds, turning on mirror anti-shock, turning on or off noise reduction, adjusting the EV step level, and even adjusting how long the meter display is shown.
 The photographer will find much to shoot here.